EpocDotFr/staticjinjaplus/README.md

 order to be able to generate a static website that will actually be ready for real world usage.

 staticjinjaplus try to fill these gaps, while still being built on staticjinja and its philosophy: keep it simple, stupid.
-That's also why "opinionated" is an important keyword in this project's description: choices have been made to cover some use cases, but not all.
+Note staticjinjaplus is opinionated: choices have been made to cover some use cases, but not all.
 This is not your average static site generator.

 ## Features